 Released on December 10, 1999

-The story about the lives of guards on death row leading up to the execution of a black man accused of child murder and rape, who has the power of faith healing.
+Plot: The story about the lives of guards on death row leading up to the execution of a black man accused of child murder and rape, who has the power of faith healing.

 My thoughts: Another powerful movie.
 Another tear-jerker.
 Frank Darabont is the king of King.
 He knows how to make a perfect Stephen King movie, and this is his second best try at one.
 Michael Clarke Duncan is great as John Coffey ("Just like the drink, only not spelled the same.").
 Tom Hanks does a good job as a guard with a urinary tract infection.
 Great movies make the magical and unthinkable, believable, and this one certainly does the job.
 Also, another film with a fantastic soundtrack.
 Thomas Newman is one of the greatest composers of all time, second to John Williams, of course.